bitcointranscripts/bitcointranscripts/bitcoin-2024/open-source-mining.md

 **Matt Corallo:**

-And also to echo what Mark said, get involved in OpTech.
+And also to echo what Mark said, get involved in Optech.
 It's an easy way to follow what's going on in the Bitcoin development scene, and they do a great job there too.

 **Kulpreet Singh:** 00:24:34